akkefa/ml-notes/docs/algorithms/graphs.md

 :align: center
 ```

+However, checking whether two vertices are connected can be slower than with an adjacency matrix.
+This is because it requires iterating through the adjacency list of one of the vertices, which can be time-consuming for large graphs.

 ### Graph Traversal
+Graph algorithms are critical in solving problems related to graphs, such as finding the shortest path between two nodes or detecting cycles.
+This section will discuss two graph traversal algorithms: BFS and DFS.

 Graph traversal is the process of visiting (checking and/or updating) each vertex in a graph, exactly once.
 Such traversals are classified by the order in which the vertices are visited.
 The order may be defined by a specific rule, for example, depth-first search and breadth-first search.

 Link: https://medium.com/basecs/breaking-down-breadth-first-search-cebe696709d9